oversluizen/public_html/wp-content/plugins/elementor/readme.txt

 Instant reaction was a key feature we wanted to achieve.
 And we did.
 Instant drag & drop page builder, instant live edit, instant page load.
 The speed of Elementor is not matched by any other page builder, free or paid.
 This makes the interface fun and easy to work with, as well as reduces the time it takes to design.

 = Live design.
 Truly live. =
 Never again work on the backend and guess what the frontend will look like.
 With Elementor page builder, you edit the page and simultaneously see exactly how it looks like.
 Elementor features live design & inline editing, so the whole process of writing and designing is done directly on the page, with no need to press update or go to preview mode.
-It also works perfectly with or without Gutenberg.

 = Surprises you won’t see anywhere else. =
 With Elementor's unique features, you can create websites that have that certain 'designer touch'.
 Among our page builder features are: Box Shadows, Background Overlays, Hover Effects, Headline Effects, Animations, Shape Dividers, Gradient Backgrounds and much more.

-= Pre-Designed Templates & Blocks =
+= Template Library. =
-Choose from 100+ of beautiful full page [WordPress templates](https://library.elementor.com/?utm_source=wp-repo&utm_medium=link&utm_campaign=readme) and customize them to make them your own.
-You can also build your page by choosing from 300+ Blocks.

-Blocks are pre-designed section templates that can be easily combined into any page.
-Blocks include a variety of categories: services, testimonials, call to action and more.
-Save and reuse Elementor templates on different pages, or export them to a different website with a click.
+We've added [Template Library](https://library.elementor.com/?utm_source=wp-repo&utm_medium=link&utm_campaign=readme), which includes a collection of 100+ beautiful WordPress templates, made for you by our top notch designers.
+You can save and reuse them on different pages, or export them to whole different websites with our page builder.

 = Mobile First.
 Mobile Editing. =
 Elementor Page Builder comes with an exclusive toolset, that lets you create truly a responsive website in a whole new and visual way.
 From different font size, padding and margin per device, to reverse column ordering, this is the most powerful mobile page builder for creating perfect responsive websites.